Charles B. Cory: Early life

+Career

 In 1883, he was one of the forty-eight ornithologists invited to become founders of the American Ornithologists' Union and one of those who attended the founding convention in New York City.
 The next year he visited the Dakota Territory and Montana with his friend, Martin A. Ryerson, to collect specimen.
 The rest of the 1880s saw him in Cuba, Mexico, and Canada.
 In 1887, Cory was made the curator of birds at the Boston Society of Natural History.

 In 1882, Cory purchased Great Island in West Yarmouth, Massachusetts as a summer retreat and game preserve, and set about the restoration of its Point Gammon Light as an ornithological observatory.
 While summering there on Cape Cod, Cory entertained dignitaries such as President Grover Cleveland, and frequently sponsored community sporting and cultural events.

 From 1888 to 1892, he and friend Charles Richard Crane funded and played on the Hyannis town team in what is now the Cape Cod Baseball League.
 At Cory and Crane's expense, various well-known professional and amateur players were brought in to play alongside the Hyannis locals.
 In 1888, Cory outfitted his club in "suits which were of the best white flannel and red stockings," and secured the services of pitcher Dick Conway and catcher Mert Hackett, both formerly of the major league Boston Beaneaters.
 In 1889, Cory brought back Hackett, and also enlisted Barney Gilligan, who had played for the 1884 major league champion Providence Grays.
 After the 1891 season, Cory published an extended ode to his ballclub in the style of Ernest Thayer's Casey at the Bat.

 When Cory's collection of 19,000 bird specimens became too large to keep in his house he donated them to The Field Museum in Chicago, and he was given the position of Curator of Ornithology.
 Cory's collection of 600 ornithological volumes were purchased by Edward E. Ayer in 1894, and in turn donated to the museum.
 Cory lost his entire fortune in 1906, and took a salaried position at the museum as Curator of Zoology, remaining there for the rest of his life.
 Cory made routine collecting trips in Florida and the West Indies.
 He sometimes financed trips for other naturalists.

 Cory was a director in many corporations.

 Cory wrote many books, including The Birds of Haiti and San Domingo (1885), The Birds of the West Indies (1889) and The Birds of Illinois and Wisconsin (1909).
-His last major work was the four-part Catalogue of the Birds of the Americas, which was completed after his death by Carl Edward Hellmayr.
+His last major work was the four-part Catalogue of Birds of the Americas, two of which were completed after his death by Carl Edward Hellmayr; Hellmayr later extended the series to 15 parts.

 Cory was the first person to describe Cory's shearwater as a species.
 It had previously been described by Giovanni Antonio Scopoli in 1769, but he had believed it to be a race of another shearwater.

 Cory participated in the 1904 Summer Olympics as a golfer.
 He competed in the individual event but did not finish.